Mississippi River: 20th and 21st centuries

 The "Big Freeze" of 1918–19 blocked river traffic north of Memphis, Tennessee, preventing transportation of coal from southern Illinois.
 This resulted in widespread shortages, high prices, and rationing of coal in January and February.

-In the spring of 1927, the river broke out of its banks in 145 places, during the Great Mississippi Flood of 1927 and inundated 27000 sqmi to a depth of up to 30 ft.
+In the spring of 1927, the river broke out of its banks in 145 places, during the Great Mississippi Flood of 1927 and inundated 27000 mi2 to a depth of up to 30 ft.

 In 1930, Fred Newton was the first person to swim the length of the river, from Minneapolis to New Orleans.
 The journey took 176 days and covered 1,836 miles.

 In 1962 and 1963, industrial accidents spilled 3.5 e6usgal of soybean oil into the Mississippi and Minnesota rivers.
 The oil covered the Mississippi River from St. Paul to Lake Pepin, creating an ecological disaster and a demand to control water pollution.

 On October 20, 1976, the automobile ferry, MV George Prince, was struck by a ship traveling upstream as the ferry attempted to cross from Destrehan, Louisiana, to Luling, Louisiana.
 Seventy-eight passengers and crew died; only eighteen survived the accident.

 In 1988, the water level of the Mississippi fell to 10 ft below zero on the Memphis gauge.
 The remains of wooden-hulled water craft were exposed in an area of 4.5 acre on the bottom of the Mississippi River at West Memphis, Arkansas.
 They dated to the late 19th to early 20th centuries.
 The State of Arkansas, the Arkansas Archeological Survey, and the Arkansas Archeological Society responded with a two-month data recovery effort.
 The fieldwork received national media attention as good news in the middle of a drought.

 The Great Flood of 1993 was another significant flood, primarily affecting the Mississippi above its confluence with the Ohio River at Cairo, Illinois.

 Two portions of the Mississippi were designated as American Heritage Rivers in 1997: the lower portion around Louisiana and Tennessee, and the upper portion around Iowa, Illinois, Minnesota, Missouri and Wisconsin.
 The Nature Conservancy's project called "America's Rivershed Initiative" announced a 'report card' assessment of the entire basin in October 2015 and gave the grade of D+.
 The assessment noted the aging navigation and flood control infrastructure along with multiple environmental problems.